 Autonomous (SITL) Flight Simulation Tutorial

-In this tutorial, you will learn how to carry out a Software-In-The-Loop (SITL) drone simulation within SIMNET using ArduPilot or PX4.
+In this tutorial, you will learn how to carry out Software-In-The-Loop (SITL) drone simulation within SIMNET using ArduPilot or PX4.

 Setup